suchiattota/audio-narrative-2023spring/storyline.md

 [Opening and closing of door]

-[Walking to the car and placing the body in the trunk]
+[Walking to the car and unlocking it]

+[Placing the body in the trunk]

 [Getting ito the car the starting the engine]